 Operating through the COVID-19 pandemic is challenging businesses to respond and adapt to an unprecedented crisis.
 Business owners and executive leadership are facing critical operational and procedural decisions in a rapidly changing environment.
 Sheehan Phinney is advising clients on all aspects of the legal implications of COVID-19 and has established a COVID-19 Resources page for sharing information and best practices in this evolving situation.
 We are committed to developing and implementing business strategies for our clients during this challenging time.

-Please bookmark this page and the COVID-19 Resource Page.
+Please bookmark this page and the COVID-19 Resources page.
 We will update these sites regularly with state and federal law changes and legal alerts and analysis.

 Supporting Your Business

 Labor and Employment – Businesses are facing, with little notice, how to manage a host of labor employment issues.
 The Employment lawyers at Sheehan are guiding employers through many issues including:

 - Temporary layoffs and furloughs, along with staff work time reductions